tari/83pa28d/lesson/day15.md

 q = (q + x) >> 4;
 ```

-Did you get all that?
-Heh-heh-heh, okay, here's a blow-by-blow analysis
-of each operation.
+Let's break this down step-by-step.

 ```c
 q = x >> 4
 ```

-Okay, when we start, q = x × m, where m is initially 1 and will
+When we start, q = x × m, where m is initially 1 and will
 eventually become the reciprocal.
 A right shift by four will make m =
 .0001.